2016 Swiss referendums: June referendums

 All three popular initiatives were rejected, whilst the two legislative amendments were approved.
 The voters thus again followed the recommendations of the government.

-Medically assisted reproduction
+Medically assisted reproduction (MAR)

 The law establishes that all embryos conceived in a test tube can be examined using all the genetic techniques available, and then selected.
 In this way, embryos with Down syndrome (trisomy 21) can be destroyed before implantation.

 Asylum law

 The new law provided free legal advice and representation for all asylum seekers, and speeding-up procedures for granting or refusing asylum.
 It also established new federal reception centers run by the federal government and staffed by federal officials where most asylum seekers would be accommodated.

 Basic income referendum

 The discussion about basic income in Switzerland began in the 1980s, initially amongst academics such as sociologists who saw the potential to alleviate poverty better than the current system.
-But there was no major public debate in the 1980s nor the 1990s.
-In the early 2000s, however, things were slowly changing due to a spill-over from the German debate.
-Two basic income organizations were formed, "Initiative Grundeinkommen" and BIEN-Switzerland, and one ATTAC-group also became advocates.
+There was no major public debate in the 1980s nor the 1990s; however, in the early 2000s, things were slowly changing due to a spill-over from the German debate.
+Two basic income organizations were formed, Initiative Grundeinkommen and BIEN-Switzerland, and one ATTAC-group also became advocates.
 These organizations had some success, including some articles in national newspapers.
 The petition calling for a referendum on basic income as a constitutional right was started in April 2012.
 After six months 42,000 people had signed, and by April 2013 there were approximately 70,000 signatures.
-By October 2013 more than 130,000 citizens had signed, meaning a referendum on the issue had to be held.
+By October 2013, more than 130,000 citizens had signed, meaning a referendum on the issue had to be held.
 Publicity included a truck filled with eight million coins emptying the money in front of the Federal Palace in Bern.
 Even though the initiative's official text submitted to the vote did not specify any level, the campaigners proposed 2,500 Swiss francs for adults (about US$1,650 at PPP in 2014) and 625 francs for children per month.